Cogmasters/concord/README.md

 * `-DCCORD_DEBUG_ADAPTER`
     * Enable verbose debugging for REST communication.

+#### Dynamic Linking Support
+If you wish to produce a dynamically-linked version of Concord, use `make -f Makefile.dynamic`.
+Note that this Makefile is intended only for GNU-style compilers, like `gcc` or `clang`.

 ### Configuring Concord

 The following outlines the default fields of `config.json`